 Tinsley E. Yarbrough Scholarship: Established by Mary Frances Morris in 2002 in honor of Distinguished Professor Tinsley E. Yarbrough.The scholarship is for Academic merit (at least a 3.5 overall grade point average), for an outstanding senior.

-Gomes Scholarship: The scholarship is in honor of Douglas L. Gomes parents, Colonel Louise A. and Mrs. Trudy Gomes.
-Douglas is an alumnus of the Department of Political Science.
+Gomes Scholarship: This scholarship is in honor of Douglas L. Gomes' parents, Colonel Louis A. and Mrs. Trudy Gomes.
 The purpose of this scholarship is to provide support to Political Science undergraduate students who have demonstrated leadership and/or high academic performance in the classroom.

 Hans Indorf Memorial Scholarship: Scholarship support to deserving full-time undergraduate Political Science students who have demonstrated interest in international relations or comparative politics.